chrishoage/spleeb/README.md

 I used PETG but anything should work depending on your printer.
 I went for 75% infill to give the sound a tiny bit more thock.
 I didn't use supports for the 3.5mm and USB cutouts, and since I used PETG they required a little cleanup.
 YMMV on needing supports, but I designed the model to be printed with out supports.

+### Firmware

+Firmware is QMK based and [can be found in the QMK GitHub repo](https://github.com/qmk/qmk_firmware/tree/master/keyboards/spleeb).

 ### FAQ